hujhax/austin-improv-wiki/Michael Ferstenfeld.md

 |Years	=	2001-Present
 }}

 Michael Ferstenfeld is a freelance improv performer, director, and producer.
-He's also the co-founder and artistic director of scripted theatre troupe, [http://dystheatre.com Dystheatre].
+He's also the co-founder and artistic director of scripted theatre troupe, [http://dystheatre.com Dystheatre], co-creator of [[Http - --wiki.exquisitezombies.com The Exquisite Zombies]], an [http://www.ferstenfeld.com/zombies/mediawiki/index.php5?title=E-learning online course developer], and a TA at [[Merlin Works]].

 ## History
 Comin' soon.